castillohair/enhancer-design/design/README.md

 for every value of `{i}` between 0 and 63 inclusive.

 This script also allows to use a previously trained DEN generator to generate new sequences.
-In fact, the script `dhs64_single_den_pretrained_145nt_download.sh` can be used to download trained generators specific to each biosample, along with parameters used for training.
+The script `dhs64_single_den_pretrained_145nt_download.sh` downloads generators specific to each biosample trained as part of the article, along with parameters used for training.

 ## `dhs64_multiple_fsp.py`